-Faculty:Student ratio is limited to 1:10.
+Faculty to Student ratio is limited to 1:10.

+This class meets Monday-Friday for eight weeks.
+Class may start as early as 8:30 a.m. and end as late at 7:30 p.m. depending on the student clinic schedule.
 During Phase III students apply the knowledge and techniques learned in Phase I and Phase II to clinical and practical situations.
 Each student will perform the Rolfing Ten-Series on two clients from the community, in the classroom, under instructor supervision.
-In addition, students will give Post-10 and Rolf Movement Integration sessions to Community Client Clinic clients, further preparing them for the diverse needs of a "real world" clientele.
+In addition, students will give Post-10 and Rolf Movement Integration sessions to Community Client Clinic clients, further preparing them for the diverse needs of "real world" clientele.

-Ongoing attention will be given to students developing efficient body-use and selfcare while working, as well as improving client-practitioner relationship skills, quality of touch, and body-reading.
+Ongoing attention will be given to students developing efficient bodyuse and self-care while working, as well as improving client-practitioner relationship skills, quality of touch, and body-reading.
 Professional ethics, business and practice building skills are also taught in this class, along with public education practices, which help prepare students to develop independent Rolfing practices.

 Phase III is the clinical phase of training.
 Students will deepen their understanding of the Ten-Series and Rolf Movement sessions by practicing under instructor supervision on various clients.
 The educational focus shifts from the student's personal process and experience (taught in Phase II) to the client's process as they experience Rolfing Structural Integration and Rolf Movement sessions.
 Students will learn to assess and strategize using the principles of Rolfing SI, while developing various skills required for attending to clients, including attention to seeing, discussion, touch and technique.

 Therapeutic relationship will be a large part of the learning process as well.
 By the end of the final week, students should be able to perform the Ten-Series and basic Rolf Movement sessions competently with confidence.